20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 - A *function*, which just transforms the input in some output.
 - A *stochastic distribution*, used to implement draws from nature.
 - A *strategic choice*, which can be thought of as a function parametrized over strategies.
-- A *addPayoffs* internal operation: Since in our software everything is a game, we need to keep track of who-is-who.
-Namely, there may be different subgames in our model that are played by the same player.
-In this situation, the payoffs of these subgames must be combined. *addPayoffs* does exactly this form of bookkeeping.

 #### Supplying strategies

-*Strategies* are supplied as tuples, once for every subgame.
+*Strategies* are supplied as tuples, one for every subgame.
 So, for instance, if our model consists of three subgames, a strategy for the whole model will just be a tuple `(strGame1,strGame2,strGame3)`.

 #### Branching

 Another important operation we provide is called *branching*.
 This is useful in contexts where, say, a player choice determines which subgame is going to be played next.
 Branching is represented using the operator `+++`.
 So, for instance, if `SubGame1` is defined as ```branch1 +++ branch2```, then we are modelling a situation where `SubGame1` can actually evolve into two different games depending on input.
 As the input of a game can be the outcome of a strategic choice in some other game, this allows for flexible modelling of complex situations.

 Graphically, branching can be represented by resorting to [sheet diagrams](https://arxiv.org/abs/2010.13361), but as they are quite complicated to draw, this depiction is rarely used.

 #### Stochasticity

 Our models are Bayesian by default, meaning that they allow for reasoning in probabilitic terms.

 Practically, this is obtained by relying on the [Haskell Stochastic Package](https://hackage.haskell.org/package/stochastic), which employs monadic techniques.